EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    :start-at: *.client*.measurementLayer.measurementStarter[0].flowName = "VID"
    :language: ini

-**TODO** explain
+.. **TODO** explain

   - flow names
   - packet data filter
   - measurements
   - omitted type
   - how its putting it in the same flow

 We set up two flows (``BG`` and ``VID``) based on the source port of packets.
 The flows have multiple entry and exit points (in both clients and servers, respectively).
 Each measurement module in in MultiMeasurementLayer classifies packets to one of the flows, using the packet data filter.
 Just as in the previous configuration, we measure elapsed time and queueing time.
 Note that:

-- The recorders record both flows
+- The recorders record both flows independently
+- Packets from multiple sources that belong to the same flow are recorded together
 - We don't need the measurement recorders in the clients, and the measurement starters in the servers, so we set them to the omitted type/disable them.

-**TODO** whats the difference between flownames = client1 or client2 and each recorder recording a different flow? -> seems like they are recorded to two statistics
+.. **TODO** whats the difference between flownames = client1 or client2 and each recorder recording a different flow? -> seems like they are recorded to two statistics

 **TODO** to put packets from multiple sources to the same flow, just specify the same flowname; also, the different flow exit points have different statistics for the same flow -> but not for the same flow with different entry points